Southern Yakutia (Sakha)

 “Now, wouldn’t you agree with me that we are instinctively a

 communalist people?”
-Taidje cried with more earnest in his voice.
+Taidje cried with more earnestness in his voice.

 “Ach, you mean liberal socialism, which never got